Chicken and waffles

 Chicken and waffles is an American dish combining chicken with waffles.
 It is part of a variety of culinary traditions, including Pennsylvania Dutch cuisine and soul food, and is served in certain specialty restaurants in the United States.
 Originating as a Pennsylvania Dutch meal, the dish is also popular in the Southern United States.

 Description

-Chicken and waffles, as a combined recipe, first appeared in the United States' colonial period in the 1600s in Pennsylvania Dutch country.
+Chicken and waffles, as a combined recipe using pulled boiled chicken, first appeared in the United States' colonial period in the 1600s in Pennsylvania Dutch country.
 The traditional Pennsylvania Dutch version consists of a plain waffle with pulled, stewed chicken on top, covered in gravy.

 A version using fried chicken is associated with the American South.
+The soul food version of chicken and waffles grew in popularity after the opening of the Wells Supper Club in Harlem, New York, in 1938.
 The waffle is served as it would be for breakfast, with condiments such as butter and syrup.
 This version of the dish is popular enough in Baltimore, Maryland to become a local custom.